 Introduction

 The Kast Double Spectrograph is used at the cassegrain focus of the Shane 3-m Telescope.
 It is two separate spectrographs - one optimized for the red, the other for blue - housed in a single structure and having some components in common.
 Each side offers a selection of dispersive elements for various resolutions and dispersions, and both are also capable of direct imaging over a limited field.
 Dichroic beamsplitters and separate CCD detectors allow simultaneous observations in red and blue.
-Both sides are operated from a single interface.
 A polarimeter is also available for spectropolarimetry observations.

 News: